 - Excellent for bundling multiple items together, like tissue boxes for example.

-- Cross-linked POF is great for high-speed applications, providing added strength without compromising clarity and prevents build-up on sealing components
+- Cross-linked POF is great for high-speed applications, providing added strength without compromising clarity and preventing build-up on sealing components

-- Polyolefin is more expensive, but more durable- not as effected by temperature changes
+- Polyolefin is more expensive but more durable- not as affected by temperature changes

 - FDA approved for food contact

 - Excellent tensile-strength and propagation-to-tear

 - Pre-perforated POF is available and allows for an even shrink surface, no air pockets